 If your campaigns are not performing as intended, you can make changes to boost their performance.

-If you find that your ads are generating a good amount of clicks but not resulting in any sales, it could be a sign that you need to optimize your website.
+If your ads generate a good amount of clicks but do not result in any sales, it could be a sign that you need to optimize your website.

 10. Start a Facebook Retargeting Campaign

-The final step in your Facebook strategy is to set up a Facebook retargeting campaign.
+The final step in your Facebook strategy is setting up a retargeting campaign.

 These campaigns specifically target the people that have already visited or bought from your site.

-Previous visitors will be more receptive to your marketing because they are already familiar with your business.
+Previous visitors will be more receptive to your marketing because they already know your business.

-It is a good practice to always have a remarketing campaign active.
+It is a good practice to have an active remarketing campaign.
 This ensures that you do not miss out on interested traffic.

 If you let too much time go between messaging visitors, they can easily forget about your business.

-To run a retargeting campaign, you will need to have the Facebook Pixel installed on your site.
-This will allow Facebook to track and tag your site visitors so that it can serve them ads from your retargeting campaign.
+To run a retargeting campaign, you must install the Facebook Pixel on your site.
+This will allow Facebook to track and tag your site visitors to serve ads from your retargeting campaign.

-Pixel-based retargeting is typically more effective and is more efficient as Facebook will automatically determine who to target.
+Pixel-based retargeting is typically more effective and efficient as Facebook automatically determines who to target.

 How to Learn Facebook Marketing

-The steps above outline the basics of how to do Facebook marketing.
-To maximize your effectiveness as a Facebook marketer you should look to gain a complete and thorough understanding of how the platform works.
+The steps above outline the basics of Facebook marketing.
+To maximize your effectiveness as a Facebook marketer, you should gain a complete and thorough understanding of how the platform works.

 Fortunately, there are plenty of resources to help you do so.